-Walgreens Pharmacist Denies Drug For Woman With Unviable Pregnancy
+Walgreens Pharmacist Refuses To Provide Drug For Ariz.
+Woman With Unviable Pregnancy

-When 35-five-year-old Nicole Arteaga walked into a Walgreens in Peoria, Ariz., last Wednesday, she was nine weeks pregnant.
-But, she says, her doctor told her that her baby's development had stopped.
-She wrote in a detailed Facebook post that her doctor told her she "ultimately [would] have a miscarriage."
+When 35-year-old Nicole Arteaga walked into a Walgreens in Peoria, Ariz., last Wednesday, she was nine weeks pregnant.
+But, she says, her doctor had told her that her baby's development had stopped.
+She wrote in a detailed Facebook post that her doctor said she "ultimately [would] have a miscarriage."

-Arteaga says the doctor gave her two options, a surgical procedure or a prescription medication called misoprostol.
-Misoprostolis is approved by the Federal Food and Drug Administration for what is called a medical abortion.
+Arteaga says the doctor gave her two options: a surgical procedure or a prescription medication, misoprostol.
+Misoprostol is approved by the Food and Drug Administration for what is called a medical abortion.

 Misoprostol, according to PubMed, prevents stomach ulcers and can cause miscarriages.

-Arteaga opted with the medication.
+Arteaga opted for the medication.
 But she says that when she went to pick up the pills, the pharmacist refused to give them to her, citing his own ethical reasons.

-Arizona is one of six states that allows pharmacies or pharmacists to refuse filling prescriptions on religious or moral grounds, according to the National Women's Law Center.
+Arizona is one of six states that allow pharmacies or pharmacists to refuse to fill prescriptions on religious or moral grounds, according to the National Women's Law Center.

 Arteaga wrote in her post, which has been shared more than 36,000 times: "If you have gone thru a miscarriage you know the pain and emotional roller it can be.
 I left Walgreens in tears, ashamed and feeling humiliated by a man who knows nothing of my struggles but feels it is his right to deny medication prescribed to me by my doctor."

-After she was denied service at the pharmacy, she says she received an email notification saying her prescription was ready for pick-up at another location across town.
+After she was denied service at the pharmacy, she says, she received an email notification saying her prescription was ready for pickup at another location across town.
 She was able to get the drug there.

-Walgreens did not immediately respond to phone calls from NPR, but in a statement posted on its website on Monday, the company announced that it was looking into the incident, and that its representatives had reached out to Arteaga.
+Walgreens did not immediately respond to phone calls from NPR, but in a statement posted on its website on Monday, the company announced that it was looking into the incident and that its representatives had reached out to Arteaga.

-Walgreens pharmacists are allowed to "step away from filling a prescription for which they have a moral objection," according to the statement, and that in this situation, the pharmacist was "required to refer the prescription to another pharmacist or manager on duty to meet the patient's needs in a timely manner."
+Walgreens pharmacists are allowed to "step away from filling a prescription for which they have a moral objection," according to the statement, and in this situation, the pharmacist was "required to refer the prescription to another pharmacist or manager on duty to meet the patient's needs in a timely manner."

-The Arizona State Board of Pharmacy announced on Monday that it plans to investigate what happened with Arteaga.
-The AP reports that the board wants to looked into whether the Walgreens pharmacist actually followed the Arizona law:
+The Arizona State Board of Pharmacy announced Monday that it plans to investigate what happened in Arteaga's case.
+The AP reports that the board wants to look into whether the Walgreens pharmacist actually followed the Arizona law:

 "Arizona is one of multiple states with a 'conscience clause' law that allows health care providers to refrain from assisting in abortion, abortion medication or emergency contraception.
 The law says medical professionals like pharmacists must state their objection in writing."